 Why the recall was issued

 According to the U.S. Consumer Product Safety Commission (CPSC), the legs of the Giraffe high chair can detach from the frame if the screws connecting them are not properly tightened during assembly.
+This can happen when a baby is seated and pushes against the footrest.
 If the legs come loose, a child could fall from the chair, so it’s important to act quickly.

 The company has received 22 reports of the legs detaching, including 13 reports of minor injuries.
-No serious injuries have been reported so far, but this is a good time to double-check and take action to keep your baby safe.
+While no serious injuries have been reported to date, it’s important to take action to keep your baby safe.

 Related: Recall alert: Orajel teething swabs pulled from shelves over potential fungal contamination